-The launch of a new product or feature is a stressful time for a company, particularly Product Managers.
-You want your launch to be a success and act as a springboard for new deals.
+The launch of a new product or feature is a stressful time for a company, particularly for Product Managers and Product Marketing Managers.
+You want a successful launch that acts as a springboard for new deals and helps the sales team move leads into the pipeline.
 For that to happen, your team needs to decide which strategies to execute and which to ditch.

 What is a product launch plan all about? #

-Creating a product launch plan will make it easier to identify your goals, set out your strategy, and designate tasks for different teams and members.
-It sounds like this one document has a lot to cover, but with a designer or just a good online roadmap maker, you can design a roadmap that will help you implement your launch strategy and get your whole organization aligned around a single source of truth.
+Creating a solid product launch plan will make it easier to identify your goals, set out your strategy, and designate tasks for different teams and members.
+It sounds like this one document has a lot to cover, but with a good online roadmap maker, you can design a roadmap that will help you implement your launch strategy and get your whole organization aligned around a single source of truth.

-How to create the product launch roadmap that your new release deserves #
+10 tactics to create the product launch plan that your new release deserves #

-When preparing your next product launch, you need to ensure that all bases are covered.
+When in the planning process for your next product launch, you need to ensure that all bases are covered.
 Start from customer and UX research then progress steadily through all other key actions, like adding milestones and checklists.
 Here are our top tips for product management team success with their product launch plans.

 Your product roadmap is focused on a specific goal: the launch of your product.
-But getting there requires high-level feedback from a number of people, and the chief among them are your customers.
+But getting there requires high-level feedback from the target audience of your launch, and the chief among them are your customers.

 Though this may seem like a labor-intensive task, product launches will not be complete without asking your customers for their thoughts on product features you have produced so far, and what they wish you would do differently.